crd150/crd150.github.io/tips.md

 Pulling your hair out because you're getting an error in R that you can't figure out?
 Are you banging your head on the table because you can't knit?
-Are you throwing darts at my picture because I haven't give you enough direction on how to code a task in R properly?
+Are you throwing darts at my picture because I haven't given you enough direction on how to code a task in R properly?
 This page provides some tips and fixes for dealing with some common problems in R and R Markdown.

 Note that we've already provided a detailed list of common R Markdown issues in the [assignment guidelines](https://crd150.github.io/hw_guidelines.html).
 We will repeat some of that here, but add a few more tips and fixes, including those for general R coding.